-At its core, the discipline of communication explores how individuals and groups exchange information, and interpersonal communication forms a large part of this study.
-Communication students examine what creates effective interpersonal communication and where problems and misunderstandings occur.
+Communication programs explore how individuals and groups exchange information.
+Students examine what creates effective interpersonal communication and where problems and misunderstandings occur.

 - Public Speaking

-Written communication is another major component of effective communication.
-Communication professionals learn to organize and present their ideas in writing, gaining the skills and strategies necessary for success in all types of written communication.
+Communication students learn to organize and present their ideas in writing, gaining skills that are valuable in many types of careers.

-Problems are often created by ineffective communication or misunderstandings.
-Communication studies involve examining the factors that may lead to problems and determining strategies to fix them.
-Communication professionals also explore the role information plays in problem-solving and determine strategies to combat misinformation and miscommunication.
+Communication students examine the factors that lead to problems and determine strategies to fix them.
+Learners also explore the role information plays in problem-solving and determine strategies to combat misinformation and miscommunication.